priyanka-smitha/SimianArmy/README.md

 ![screenshots](spl/asg.PNG)

-4] As soon as we configure Auto Scaling Groups we see that two EC2 are created atomatically as seen in the screenshot below:
+4] As soon as we configure Auto Scaling Groups we see that two EC2 are created automatically as seen in the screenshot below:

 ![screenshots](spl/ec2.png)